tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 <dd>A reference to the editor.</dd>
 </dl>

-For more information, see: [Using the {{site.productname}} React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).
+For detailed information on using `onEditorChange`, see: [Using the {{site.productname}} React component as a controlled component](#usingthetinymcereactcomponentasacontrolledcomponent).

 **Type:** EventHandler